IJES-logo

 Ken Morris (Secretary-Treasurer)

 Ken Morris is civil attorney practicing in Boulder, Colorado.
-He received his J.D. from Boalt Hall School of Law at the University of California, Berkeley.
-He also has a M.T.S. from Duke Divinity School and a M.A. in Christian Ethics from New College Berkeley, in Berkeley, California, where he first became fascinated with Jacques Ellul’s work while studying under David Gill.
+He received his JD from Boalt Hall School of Law at the University of California, Berkeley.
+He also has a MTS from Duke Divinity School and an MA in Christian ethics from New College Berkeley, in Berkeley, California, where he first became fascinated with Jacques Ellul’s work while studying under David Gill.

 Matt Prior

-Matt has been ordained in the Church of England since 2005 and has been Lecturer in Ethics at St Mellitus College since Aug 2019.
+Matt has been ordained in the Church of England since 2005 and has been lecturer in ethics at St. Mellitus College since 2019.
 He is interested in the interface between technology and theology, both in terms of offering a coherent theological account of technology (the subject of his doctorate on Ellul, published in 2020 as Confronting Technology: The Theology of Jacques Ellul) and of exploring theology and ethics in an age of rapid technological development.
-He has a BA and MA in Theology (U of Bristol) and a BA in Modern and Medieval Languages (U. of Cambridge).
-He is married to Esther, who grew up in Zimbabwe, and so he has been a regular visitor to Southern Africa over the past 20 years.
+He has a BA and MA in theology (University of Bristol) and a BA in modern and medieval languages (University of Cambridge).
+He is married to Esther, who grew up in Zimbabwe, and so he has been a regular visitor to Southern Africa over the past twenty years.

 richmond-lisa-1-fprof

-Lisa Richmond is Vice President of Research at Cardus, a think tank in Hamilton, Ontario.
-She is the editor of the Ellul Forum and translator of Ellul’s Presence in the Modern World (Cascade, 2016).
+Lisa Richmond is vice president of research at Cardus, a think tank in Hamilton, Ontario.
+She has been the editor of the Ellul Forum and translated Ellul’s Presence in the Modern World (Cascade, 2016).
 She holds an MA in theology, MLIS in library and information studies, and PhD in 17th-century French literature.

 rbt